Looted/bizzwords/.clinerules/01-intro.md

 - Migrate from FormsModule/ngModel to signal-based bindings: Use `[value]` and `(change)` instead of `[(ngModel)]` for optimal performance with signals
 - Service signal access: Use service getters/setters instead of direct signal access for better encapsulation and API consistency
 - Template event handling: Handle complex event type casting in component methods rather than inlining in templates to avoid template parser limitations
+- **State Cleanup**: When using signals for local UI state in reusable components (like modals or menus), always reset the state (e.g., using `effect()`) when the component is closed or hidden, as the component instance may persist.

 ### Components